willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to HDMI 2.0 adapter as a workaround.
 [View the full list of recommended adapters here](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs)

-### What do I do if my PC appears to be running sluggish?
+### What do I do if my PC appears to be running slowly?

-There are many reasons for the system to be sluggish.
-In most cases this will subside after a few seconds.
-However, if you are experiencing this over long periods of time, please ensure the following:
+The system may be sluggish for many reasons and in most cases this will subside after a few seconds.
+If you are experiencing this over long periods of time:
 1. Close all un-used application on the Desktop.
-2. Ensure that you have proper graphics drivers on our PC.
-(Please look at the Graphics drivers section.)
+2. Ensure that your laptop is plugged into a power source.
-3. Ensure that your laptop is plugged into a power source.
+3. Ensure that the PC is not warming up.
-4. Ensure that the PC is not warming up.
+4. Lower the visual quality in your Windows Mixed Reality Home.
-5. Lower visual quality in your Windows Mixed Reality Home.
+5. Ensure that you have the latest graphics drivers for your PC.
+(Please look at the Graphics drivers section).

-### What do I do if my PC is warming up as I run MR experiences?
+### What do I do if my PC is warming up as I run the Mixed Reality experiences?

-There are many reasons that a PC might warm up.
-Below are a few mechanisms to keep the PC running cool:
+To keep your PC cool:
 1. Ensure that the battery is charged and power source is plugged in.
 2. Make sure that the fans that blow air into / out of PC are not blocked.
 3. Use the PC in a relatively cool environment.
-4. Make sure there are no heat sources (i.e. Sun, Heat vents, etc...) pointed at the PC.
+4. Make sure there are no heat sources (for example, the sun or heat vents) pointed at the PC.

 ## Tracking System

 ### The system cannot find the boundary and I'm being presented with setup UI

 This means that the tracking system was unable to recognize your environment.
-If you are in a new environment, this is to be expected, please set up a bounds.
+If you are in a new environment, this is to be expected, please set up the [boundary](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 If you have used the device in this environment in the past, and have previously set up a bounds here, then check the following:
 * Make sure the room has enough light.
 * Make sure you have worn the device and looked around the room.
 The device must observe your environment to know where it is.
 It will not find your bounds when it is sitting on a desk or table.
 * Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.